YunoHost-Apps/gancio_ynh/README.md

 - YunoHost Store: <https://apps.yunohost.org/app/gancio>
 - Report a bug: <https://github.com/YunoHost-Apps/gancio_ynh/issues>

+## Gancio with Yunohost

+- You can install only _one instance_ of Gancio on your Yunohost.
+- A bug actualy prevent the creation of _Admin User_ account at insall: you must register an user just after instal, the first one will be an administrator (source: https://github.com/YunoHost-Apps/gancio_ynh/issues/13#issuecomment-2132856566).
+- There is _no integration_ with Yunohost’s SSO: Gancio users accounts are independant from global YNH accounts.

 ## Developer info

 Please send your pull request to the [`testing` branch](https://github.com/YunoHost-Apps/gancio_ynh/tree/testing).